novatr9/SEM_PGS/MoBA_chronicles.md

  - find meta data about sequencing batches and batch effects of questionnaires gathering
  - get Rosa's scripts for calculating PGS

+## 12.12.23

+Email from UiO's IT team:
+"Hi Noemie

+Unfortunately we are not familiar with OpenMX.
+If you want to install openMX you need to contact your administrator and they will contact us.

+I am hereby closing this ticket."

 ## 11.12.23

 Got access to the p805 teams chat